HealthEquityEvidenceCentre/HEEC/datapacks/ICB Reports/markdown/Bristol, North Somerset and South Gloucestershire/Bristol, North Somerset and South Gloucestershire.md

-Each practice in England is assigned an Index of Multiple Deprivation based on the population served, which we divide into deprivation quintiles. **41**% of practices in West Yorkshire, serve the most deprived quintile of patients in England.
+Each practice in England is assigned an Index of Multiple Deprivation based on the population served, which we divide into deprivation quintiles. **16**% of practices in Bristol, North Somerset and South Gloucestershire, serve the most deprived quintile of patients in England.

 If data for the most deprived quintile is missing, we use the second most deprived.
 If both are missing, we omit the data point from the